 editor after calling the author to verify his or her identity and address.
 Newspapers will not give out that

 information and will usually only print your name and city should your letter be published.

 - Be Clear and Concise: Keep your letters brief and to the point.
-Newspaper editors often edit for
+Newspaper editors often edit

-length, so try to keep your letter to less than 250 words.
+letters for length (as well as content and readability!), so try to keep your letter to less than 250 words.

 - State Your Point Early: Be sure to state your main point in the subject line and in the first